 - (2) Wire correctly.
-Incorrect wiring could damage the controller or its peripheral devices depending on the seriousness. - (3) Do not perform wiring while the power is on.
+Incorrect wiring could damage the controller or its peripheral devices depending on the seriousness.
+(2) Do not more form wiring within the measure is one. - (3) Do not perform wiring while the power is on.
 It can damage the controller or its peripheral devices could be damaged, causing malfunction. - (4) Do not carry this product by holding its cables.
 It may cause an injury or damage to the product. - (5) Do not route wires or cables together with power or high voltage cables.
 The wires to the controller or its peripheral devices can be interrupted with noise or induced surge voltage from power lines or high-voltage lines, causing malfunction.
 Route the wires of the product separately from power or high voltage cables. - (6) Verify the insulation of wiring.